DanielFloripa/GoldenRaspberryAwards/README.md

 python -m unittest discover -s tests
 ```

+## Note about tests:

+The expected results in documentation "FORMATO DA API" is not reached because `max.producer == "Producer 1"` has interval value equals to 109,
+based in years `{"previousWin": 1900 and "followingWin": 2009}`

 ## Dependencies

 The in-memory database used is SQLite, so require the instalation of sqlite sources [SQLite Download Page](https://www.sqlite.org/download.html).